Battle of Wawon: Controversy

-"The military situation in Korea is being followed with concern by the whole American public.
-But in these concerned days, the heroism shown by the Turks has given hope to the American nation.
-It has inculcated them with courage.
-The American public fully appreciates the value of the services rendered by the Turkish Brigade and knows that because of them the Eighth American Army could withdraw without disarray.
-The American public understands that the United Nations Forces in Korea were saved from encirclement and from falling into the hands of the communists by the heroism shown by the Turks."

 Aftermath

 Despite the heavy losses, the sacrifice of the Turkish Brigade was not forgotten by the US Eighth Army.
 On 13 December 1950, General Walton Walker, commander of the US Eighth Army, presented 15 Silver Star and Bronze Star medals to the Turkish Brigade for their gallantry in action against the Chinese, and this occasion was proudly remembered by the Turkish soldiers in Korea.

-General Mac Arthur : “I am glad to see you.
+General Mac Arthur: “I am glad to see you.
 In Japan, everyone calls you Turks heroes.
 The Turks who saved the 8th Army in Kunuri and defeated the enemy in KUMYANGJ-NI are the heroes of heroes; he said of the Turkish Brigade, “There is no such thing as none.”